OulaMurad/Chatbot-Game/README.md

 Googluck!

-To run the game you need to login in Heroku
+I run the game in Heroku
-It should be working with asking to log in but just in case here is the username:Omurad4056@conestogac.on.ca password:oulamurad@2020
+It should be working from the html link  without  asking to log in but just in case:
+Username:Omurad4056@conestogac.on.ca
+Password:oulamurad@2020
 ## License & copyright
 Licensed under the [MIT License](LICENSE)